Intervention/docs/image/v3/basics/instantiation.md

 All decoders that implement the `DecoderInterface::class` can be passed.
 Usually a selection of classes of the namespace `Intervention\Image\Decoders`.

-If the second parameter is not set, an attempt to decode the input is made with all available decoders of the driver.
+If the second parameter is omitted, the driver will attempt decoding using all available decoders.
 If the given argument can not be decoded by the library an exception of type `Intervention\Image\Exceptions\DecoderException` is thrown.

 #### Example